scotws/tinkasm/docs/MANUAL.md

 ### Drawbacks

-The first problem is that as an assembler, TinkAsm is horribly, horribly inefficient.
+The first problem is that as an assembler, TinkAsm is horribly inefficient.